-After Utah lost 17-14 to Colorado on Friday, UCLA -- win or lose against USC on Saturday -- became the South champ.
+After Utah lost 17-14 to Colorado, UCLA -- win or lose against USC on Saturday -- became the South champ.
 (If USC beats the Bruins, it would have the best conference record, but it is ineligible due to NCAA sanctions.)

-UCLA will be at either Oregon or Stanford in the Pac-12 title game.
+UCLA will be at either Oregon or Stanford.
 Oregon is the North Division champion if it beats Oregon State on Saturday.
 Stanford wins it if the Ducks fall.

 Utah was a 22-point favorite.
 Colorado had lost 24 games in a row outside its home state.
 Its last road victory came in 2007.

 Utah lost because kicker Coleman Petersen was 0-for 3 on field goals, including a 48-yard attempt that would have tied the game in the waning moments.
 Last week, he was 3-for-3 at Washington State and earned Pac-12 special teams Player of the Week honors.

 That might not be fair, though.
 The Utah offense gained just 274 yards against the one of the worst defenses in the Pac-12, one that had been yielding 453 yards (11th in the conference) and 38.4 points (12th) per game.

 The Utes lost running back John White in the first half to an ankle injury.
 They had been 7-0 this season when he rushed for over 100 yards.
 He finished with 28 on 10 carries.

 His replacement, Tauni Vakapuna, lost a fumble on the Utes' second-to-last possession.
 His only carry on the Utes final, 11-play drive was a 2-yard loss just before the Peterson missed.